 Peavy’s entire life was dedicated to promoting her worldview and various philosophies through drawing, painting, sculpture, text and film.
 Her works on paper, in particular, depict the artist’s individualized visual cosmos using shapes that resemble energy beams, solar systems, and procreative organic shapes signifying genitalia, ova, fallopian tubes, sperm, and fetuses.
 Peavy’s life and work were constantly evolving to reflect her belief in mankind’s evolution to an androgynous one-sex through contact with aliens.

 Paulina Peavy was born in 1901 in Colorado Springs, Colorado.
 She graduated from Oregon State College (OSC) in 1923 with a Bachelor of Science degree in Vocational Education and completed her MA at the Chouinard School of Fine Art in Los Angeles.
-As an artist Peavy lived in Los Angeles and San Francisco, California from 1932 to 1942, and later moves to New York, New York until the age of 98.
-Peavy lived to be 98 years old, passing away in 1999, having witnessed nearly the entire 20th Century.
+As an artist Peavy lived in Los Angeles and San Francisco, California from 1932 to 1942, and later moved to New York City.
+She died in 1999 at age 98, having witnessed nearly the entire 20th Century.
 Her work was most notably featured at the 1939 San Francisco Exposition where she painted a fourteen foot mural titled The Eternal Supper, depicting her own philosophical belief in the one-gender perfection.